 A Name editable field in Preview mode will look like this:

-Hint 1: By holding down the tab key you will move right to the next editable field in your contract.
-This might be more efficient than scrolling through the entire contract manually if you know the contents well and do not need to read them through.
+By holding down the tab key you will move right to the next editable field in your contract.
+This is more efficient than scrolling through the entire contract manually if you know the contents well and do not need to read them through.

-Hint 2: The recipient of the contract can be the one filling in the information in the editable fields.
-Simply share the contract in a draft mode with them and after they complete the information needed, proceed by initiating the signature process.
+The recipient of the contract can be the one filling in the information in the editable fields.
+Simply share the contract draft with them and allow them one of the following permissions:

-Step 8.
-If you need to attach any appendixes, terms of service, etc. to the contract, you can do that from Add attachments section in your draft mode:
+If you need to attach any appendixes, terms of service, etc. to the contract, you can do that from Add attachments section in your draft:

 Read more about how we define a good contract in our free e-book "How to write a good contract".